 What to Do with Kids in Orinda Village

 Start your morning at Orinda Village– park once and get a cafe, park, library, bookstore, and even a pizza joint if you make it until lunchtime.
-Here’s a quick breakdown:
+If you visit on a Saturday morning, the farmers market sets up on the street in front of the playground, grab a few treats to enjoy at the park.

 Play at Orinda Community Park